 The Psychiatric Consultation Liaison Service (PCLS) – The PCLS team at URMC provides consultation to Strong Memorial Hospital, the center of the URMC health care delivery system.
 Strong Memorial has 800 patient beds and approximately 1400 full-time faculty members and 650 voluntary clinical faculty members organized into 32 departments and centers.
 It is the only Level 1 Trauma Center and quaternary care center in the region.
 The director of the PCLS is Jennifer Richman M.D., who is board certified in both Psychiatry and Psychosomatic Medicine.
 It is staffed by psychiatrists and advanced practice nurses, and provides training to PGY-2 residents, Neurology residents on required two-week CL rotations, and medical students.
 While on this service, the Fellow will also do some inpatient consultations to the transplant programs.
+The fellow will also participate in telepsychiatry consultations to URMC affiliated regional hospitals and ERs, and can have exposure to the ECHO GEMH (Extension for Community Healthcare Outcomes in Geriatric Mental Health) project.
 This full-time rotation is a minimum of 3 months.

 The Medicine In Psychiatry Service (MIPS)

 The MIPS team is comprised of primary care physicians interested in the biopsychosocial approach to patients, and specializes in the medical care of patients with psychiatric and behavioral difficulties.
 URMC has one medical unit dedicated to the MIPS; in addition, MIPS has a community-based outpatient practice, where the patient population is comprised of those with significant psychiatric issues.
 The inpatient unit is directed by Marsha Wittink, MD, MBe and the program is overseen by Telva Olivares, MD, who is board certified in both Internal Medicine and Psychiatry.
-The Fellow will work on the inpatient unit and round with the medical team, providing case- specific consultation to the team with or without doing formal psychiatric consultations, and the Fellow will work with the psychology staff to learn about bedside counseling techniques.
+The Fellow will work on the inpatient unit and round with the medical team, providing case- specific consultation to the team with or without doing formal psychiatric consultations, and the Fellow will work with the psychology staff.
 An important aspect of this rotation is learning about and experiencing an embedded model of psychiatric consultation.
-In the process, Fellows will learn how internists think and work.
 This full-time rotation is a minimum of 1 month.
 The rotation can also include a half-day experience in the MIPS outpatient office, an experience that could be extended across parts of the Fellowship year depending on the interests of the Fellow.

 The General Neurology Consultation Service